Ufine Battery at The Battery Show Europe 2025

 Battery relays typically contain multiple contacts, which are conductive parts that connect or disconnect electrical circuits.
 The most common configurations include:

-• Usually Open (NO): This contact remains open when the relay is de-energized and closes when activated.
+• Usually Open (NO): This contact remains open when the relay is de-energized and closes when the relay is activated.

-• Normally Closed (NC): This contact remains closed when the relay is off and opens when activated.
+• Normally Closed (NC): This contact remains closed when the relay is off and opens when the relay is activated.

 • Common Contact: This links NO and NC contacts, allowing for versatile circuit control.